-- The camera must be positioned so that the rearmost contour of the rear end of the vehicle is clearly visible in the head unit display (see figure "Camera positioning with body manufacturer housing"). - The positioning and installation position of the camera must meet the specifications, see figures "Camera positioning with body manufacturer housing" and "Permissible installation position". - The cable outlet of the camera is positioned off-center.
-To ensure the image is displayed correctly, the camera must always be installed with the cable outlet pointing upward (see figure "Camera positioning with body manufacturer housing").
+- The camera must be positioned so that the rearmost contour of the rear end of the vehicle is clearly visible in the head unit display (see figure "Camera positioning with upfitter housing"). - The positioning and installation position of the camera must meet the specifications, see figures "Camera positioning with upfitter housing" and "Permissible installation position". - The cable outlet of the camera is positioned off-center.
+To ensure the image is displayed correctly, the camera must always be installed with the cable outlet pointing upward (see figure "Camera positioning with upfitter housing").